s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 nigeria
 ===

-To study the role of civilians and networks in intrastate conflict, we turn to the Nigerian case from 2000-2016.
+* To study the role of civilians and networks in intrastate conflict, we turn to the Nigerian case from 2000-2016.

-During these years, Nigeria has seen the rise of multiple armed non-state actor groups.
+* During these years, Nigeria has seen the rise of multiple armed non-state actor groups.
 In the southern delta region armed actors such as the Movement for the Emancipation of the Nigerian Delta (MEND) have battled the government for control of oil production.

-Boko Haram, potentially the most well known of these groups, has caused massive devastation both to human life and infrastructure in the Northern regions of the country.
+* Boko Haram, potentially the most well known of these groups, has caused massive devastation both to human life and infrastructure in the Northern regions of the country.
 This group often targets Christian civilians via the bombing of schools, churches, and other community centers.
 Accordingly, Boko Haram has challenged the governments' ability to keep order and protect civilians.

-We suggest this case is useful for analysis due to its multi-party nature and the role that both civilian victimization and civilian mobilization have potentially played in shaping the conflict's development.
+* this case is useful for analysis due to its multi-party nature and the role that both civilian victimization and civilian mobilization have potentially played in shaping the conflict's development.
 By using a network approach, we are able to better understand and predict these dynamics in Nigeria.

 maps
 nets